coreos/fleet/README.md

 ```

 ## Supported Deployment Patterns

+fleet is not intended to be an all-purpose orchestration system, and as such supports only a few simple deployment patterns:

 * Deploy a single unit anywhere on the cluster
 * Deploy a unit globally everywhere in the cluster